[ Skip Main Nav ]

 Our faculty members have extensive experience in their respective fields.
 That means you'll have the opportunity to learn from many current and former chiefs of police, sheriffs, judges, wardens and security executives.
 With curricula that emphasize current theories, as well as real-world situations, you’ll quickly see how you can have a positive influence in your community.

 Become part of something bigger than yourself and join a network of students who share your vision of a more secure world.
 Become a student of the College of Criminal Justice and Security.

 Use of the word partner or partnership is for marketing purposes only and is not intended to create a legal partnership.

-Further, we support collaborative efforts with ASIS International, which seeks to identify professional competencies, trends and workplace priorities in the field of security.
-Read the results from the latest ASIS Foundation Roundtable on Security Talent Development.
+We support collaborative efforts with ASIS Foundation, which seeks to identify professional competencies, trends and workplace priorities in the field of security.
+Check out some of our joint industry reports.